MicrosoftDocs/visualstudio-docs/docs/code-quality/design-warnings.md

 ms.workload:
   - "multiple"
 ---
-# Design Warnings
+# Design warnings

-Design warnings support adherence to the .NET Framework Design Guidelines.
+Design warnings support adherence to the [.NET Design Guidelines](/dotnet/standard/design-guidelines/).

 ## In This Section